 Using the right type of legal agreement for letting a single room is important.
-If you get it wrong, your renter may have far more rights than you intended, and it may be much more difficult to ask him to leave.
+If you get it wrong, your renter may have far more rights than you intended, and it may be much more difficult to ask him or her to leave.

 Net Lawman has a large range of documents for letting residential property, but finding the right one for your circumstances can sometimes be difficult.
 So, we have created this quick guide to help you find exactly the right type of agreement.

 If the landlord will live at the same property for the majority of the time, use a residental licence to occupy such as this lodger agreement.

 An agreement that grants a licence to occupy doesn't create a tenancy in law, and therefore doesn't give your lodger legal rights regarding the minimum number of months he or she can stay in the property and how much notice you give him or her to move out.
 You could use it if the person renting the room is only staying a couple of weeks, or if he or she stays much longer.

 Give yourself extra protection by making the duration of the licence short (less than one year) and renewing the agreement if you want to continue it after this date.

 Student landlords living in the same property

 If you have bought a property for your son or daughter whilst he or she is at university, and he or she will let rooms to friends for each academic year, you should use a lodger agreement that has been tailored specifically for student letting.

 For all other situations